Leviosar/ine5411/exercicios/livro/capitulo_2/README.md

 If the current value of the PC is 0x00000600, can you use a single branch instruction to get to the PC address as shown in Exercise 2.39?

-*Resposta:* utilizando-se dos mesmos valores, mas dessa vez com o range de 16 bits de um `branch`, também seria impossível alcançar essa instrução.
+**Resposta:** utilizando-se dos mesmos valores, mas dessa vez com o range de 16 bits de um `branch`, também seria impossível alcançar essa instrução.

 ### 2.42

 If the current value of the PC is 0x1FFFf000, can you use a single branch instruction to get to the PC address as shown in Exercise 2.39?

-*Resposta:* convertendo o valor `0x1fff f000` pra binário temos `0001 1111 1111 1111 1111 0000 0000 000`
+**Resposta:** partindo de `0x1fff f000` e adicionando o range máximo de um branch `+ 4 + 0x1FFFC` (lembrando sempre de adicionar o +4 do PC+4) chegamos em `0x2001 F000`, endereço superior ao `0x2001 4924` do exercício 39, portanto conseguimos chegar sim.

 ### 2.43